-MILLION EURO 2015 2016
+MILLION EURO 2016 2017

-Exchange losses on operating activities net of changes in fair value of derivative financial instruments not part of a hedging relationship 69 45
+Exchange losses on operating activities net of changes in fair value of derivative financial instruments not part of a hedging relationship 45 43

-Restructuring expenses 17 38
+Restructuring expenses 38 17

-Impairment losses on loans and receivables 5 9
+Impairment losses on loans and receivables 9 5

-Provisions 6 4
+Provisions 4 4

-Bank charges 3 4
+Bank charges 4 4

-Operating and finance lease expenses 1 -
+Impact remeasurements long term disabilility plan US 1 -

-Impact remeasurements long term disabilility plan US - 1
+Loss on settlements Pensionplan US and Canada 6 -

-Loss on settlements Pensionplan US and Canada - 6
+Loss on the sale of PP&E - 2

-Other expenses 24 30
+Other expenses 30 23

-TOTAL 125 137
+TOTAL 137 98

-In 2016, the Group has recorded restructuring expenses of 38 million Euro (2015: 17 million Euro) of which 16 million Euro (2015: 16 million Euro) relates to employee termination costs and 22 million Euro to non-employee related costs (2015: 1 million Euro).
+In 2017, the Group has recorded restructuring expenses of 17 million Euro (2016: 38 million Euro) that mainly relates to employee termination costs, whereas in 2016 22 million Euro of the 38 million Euro related to non-employee related costs.

-The costs mainly related to the intended closure of the printing plate factory in Vallese, Italy and the decision to exit the contrast media market.
+In 2016, these costs mainly related to the closure of the printing plate factory in Vallese, Italy and the decision to exit the contrast media market.